Zhang-VISLab/Zhang-VISLab.github.io/_pages/people.md

 * Guojun Wu, 2020-now (Co-supervised with Prof. Yanhua Li in CS at WPI)
 * Biao Yin, 2020-now (Co-supervised with Prof. Elke A Rundensteiner in Data Science at WPI)
 * [Yun Yue](https://yunyuny.com/), 2020-now, MS from DS @ WPI
+* Yuping Shao, 2021-now, MS from CS @ Georgia Institute of Technology

 # Master Students
 * Amey Kulkarni (2020), now at Bastian Solutions